milroyg/wordpress-dfes/wp-content/plugins/chatbot/readme.txt

 * Create Conversational drag and drop forms with a free AddOn
 * Integrate with Google's Dialogflow Agent API to process natural language queries.
 * Integrate with OpenAI ChatGPT for responses based on keywords you define
-* Integrate with OpenRouet which supports all the AI services like GPT, Claude, Gemini, Grok, Cohere, DeepSeek, Mistral, Llama etc. and also provides free tokens
+* Integrate with OpenRouter and use OpenAI, Anthropic, Google DeepMind, Meta, Mistral, Cohere, xAI, Perplexity AI, DeepSeek or any other popular AI services.
+Also offers free credits
+* Integrate with Google Gemini
-* Display links to the relevant web pages on your website with all the GPT responses.
+* Display links to the relevant web pages on your website with all GPT responses.

 = What can you do with this ChatBot? =